susanmeyers/Hello-Suze/README.md

 # Hello-Suze
 Are you enjoying learning how to code?
-This must be very exciting!
+This must be very exciting